micknowsbest/Spectrum-BreakThru.org/README.md

 We're a social group wanting to share experiences and memory's with each other.
 We strive to help Individuals with diverse abilities to interact with one another to gain independence in group settings.

+The specific purpose of Spectrum Break Thru is to Help Individuals with disability's integrate with the workforce

 There are a few links at the top of our website at https://spectrumbreakthru.org we try to copy the format to github and vise verse:

 Home - Take you to the Home page